mreider/aligned.at/content/posts/Tales_from_Engineyard.md

 There were also major missed opportunities.
 VMware offered to buy us for something like $200 million.
 Our founders turned it down, thinking it wasn’t enough.
 Ezra told me about it - in of all places - the bathroom.
 He was crushed.
 He wanted the payout.
 Not long after, he left Engine Yard to work on Cloud Foundry at VMware.
 Tragically, he took his own life a few years later, leaving behind a wife and a newborn son.

 In the end, Engine Yard struggled to survive.
 The cult-like energy of the Rails community, which had once made us special, wasn’t enough to sustain us.
 I’d bought stock in the company, hoping they'd IPO.
 But like so many startups, the certificate turned out to be worthless.

-While I never got that life-changing exit, I did get some great stories.
-And honestly, those memories are worth something too — though, let’s be real, I’d still rather have the cash.